sabauma/workshops/mojo-matmul/slides.md

 --

 ### Chris Hoge
-- Developer Releations Manager at Modular
+- Developer Relations Manager at Modular
 - Studied Applied Mathematics
 - Involved in open source infrastructure and computation projects for over a decade
 - hoge@modular.com